lsst-dm/scipi_docs_prototype/charimg.rst

 =============

 A butler object is passed to the `refObjLoader` constructor in case it is needed to load catalogs.
-May be `None` if a catalog-based star selector is not used, if the reference object loader constructor does not require a butler, or if a reference object loader is passed directly via the `refObjLoader` argument.
+It may be `None` if a catalog-based star selector is not used, if the reference object loader constructor does not require a butler, or if a reference object loader is passed directly via the `refObjLoader` argument.